Frequently asked questions for agents

 CVS, Walgreens and Meijer offer free in-home delivery of prescriptions for all Priority Health plans.
 Members can get more information in the member FAQs.
 If members already have an automatic 90-day refill set up, then there is no need to change a thing.
 They get discounted rates and their prescriptions delivered to their home already.

-All COVID vaccines will be covered under the Priority Health Preventive Guidelines based on recommendation of the United States Preventive Services Task Force or recommendation from the Advisory Committee on Immunization Practices (ACIP).
+All COVID vaccines, including boosters, will be covered under the Priority Health Preventive Guidelines based on recommendation of the United States Preventive Services Task Force or recommendation from the Advisory Committee on Immunization Practices (ACIP).

-The Federal Government will be covering the cost of the vaccine for each individual, however the administrative fee for the vaccine will be the responsibility of the health plan or self- funded employer group.
+The Federal Government will be covering the cost of the vaccine for each individual, however the administrative fee for the vaccine will be the responsibility of the health plan or self- funded employer group, as well as grandfathered and retiree commercial plans.
+Plan documents can be referenced for coverage details.

 The estimated cost of an administration could vary from $17-$40 dollars per dose.
 The current approved vaccines require 2 doses.
 The administration of the vaccine is covered under a plan’s preventative benefit.